 Double-strain into a chilled coupe.

-Express the oil from a lemon peel on top, then discard peel.
+Express the oil from a lemon peel on top, then discard the peel.

-*Earl Grey syrup: Brew 1 Earl Grey tea bag in 1 cup almost-boiling water according to package directions.
-Add 1 cup sugar while tea is still hot, and stir to combine.
+*Earl Grey syrup: Brew 1 Earl Grey tea bag in 1 cup of almost-boiling water according to package directions.
+Add 1 cup sugar while the tea is still hot, and stir to combine.
 Store tightly covered in the refrigerator for up to 1 month.
-Discard if it becomes cloudy.
+Discard the tea if it becomes cloudy.